coder/docs/admin/workspace-providers/management.md

   > Organizations must not contain any workspaces in the workspace provider
   > before you remove them from a workspace provider's allowlist.

 - Change the features of the workspace provider.
+You can:

-You can enable **end-to-end encryption** for this provider, enable **external SSH connections** to the provider's workspaces via the Coder CLI, or specify a **Kubernetes storage class** to use when Coder provisions workspaces (this is useful for improving disk performance).
+  - Enable **end-to-end encryption** for this provider
+  - Enable **external SSH connections** to the provider's workspaces via the Coder CLI
+  - Specify a **Kubernetes storage class** to use when Coder provisions workspaces (this is useful for improving disk performance)
+  - Specify the **Kubernetes service account** that Coder uses to provision workspaces

   > If you enable **end-to-end encryption**, end-users using SSH need to rerun
   > `coder config-ssh`.